bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 ``pre-commit``

-    This git hook runs the code quality tests before allowing a commit to proceed.
+    This git hook runs all the codebase tests before allowing a commit to proceed.
 Note that all the standard testing dependencies must be installed in order for this hook to function.